PayQ/mrq/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package vrqd/vrq-qt for Debian-based Linux systems.
-If you compile vrqd/vrq-qt yourself, there are some useful files here.
+This directory contains files used to package vrcd/vrc-qt for Debian-based Linux systems.
+If you compile vrcd/vrc-qt yourself, there are some useful files here.

-## vrq: URI support ##
+## vrc: URI support ##

-vrq-qt.desktop  (Gnome / Open Desktop)
+vrc-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install vrq-qt.desktop
+	sudo desktop-file-install vrc-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your vrqqt binary to `/usr/bin` and the `../../share/pixmaps/vrq128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your vrcqt binary to `/usr/bin` and the `../../share/pixmaps/vrc128.png` to `/usr/share/pixmaps`

-vrq-qt.protocol (KDE)
+vrc-qt.protocol (KDE)